ReevesA1/ansible-bootstrap/README.md

 - First BEFORE RUNNING THE SCRIPT
   - Make "my_normal_user" Account
 	- as the parallel user create a new Admin User with the GUI then log out and log back in as that "new_normal_user"
+    	- also enable log in automaticaly
-	- To Change complex password to simple go to `sudo gedit /etc/pam.d/common-password` and the bottom section should look like this
+	- Now To Change complex password to simple go to `sudo gedit /etc/pam.d/common-password` and the bottom section should look like the code below.
+Once changed use the `passwd` command to change to my normal password.

 	``` # here are the per-package modules (the "Primary" block)
 	   	password	[success=1 default=ignore]	pam_unix.so minlen=4 sha512